Welcome! Type "help" for available commands.

 } catch (error) {

-console.error('[SitemapSubmitBing] ❌ Error submitting via IndexNow to Bing:', error.message);
+console.error("[SitemapSubmitBing] ❌ Error submitting via IndexNow to Bing:", (error as Error).message);

 return false;